← MRI Terms

 Findings That Often Sound Scary but Are Common

-• Degenerative changes: Arthritis-type or wear-and-tear changes.
-These may matter, but they are also common.
+• Degenerative changes: arthritis-type or wear-and-tear changes — they may matter, but they’re common.

-• Disc desiccation: Loss of water signal in a disc.
-This is common with aging.
+• Disc desiccation: loss of water signal in a disc, common with aging.

-• Small disc bulge: A broad disc shape change.
-It may not matter if it is not pressing on a nerve.
+• Small disc bulge: a broad disc shape change that may not matter if it isn’t pressing on a nerve.

-• Mild facet arthropathy: Mild arthritis in the small joints of the spine.
+• Mild facet arthropathy: mild arthritis in the small spinal joints.

-• Schmorl’s nodes: Small areas where disc material pushes into the nearby vertebral endplate.
-They are often old or incidental, but context matters.
+• Schmorl’s nodes: small spots where disc material pushes into the nearby vertebral endplate — often old or incidental, but context matters.

-• Mild scoliosis or curvature: Scoliosis means a side-to-side curve of the spine.
-Mild curves may or may not relate to symptoms.
+• Mild scoliosis or curvature: a side-to-side curve of the spine; mild curves may or may not relate to symptoms.

-• Mild retrolisthesis: Retrolisthesis means one vertebra has shifted slightly backward compared with the one below it.
+• Mild retrolisthesis: one vertebra shifted slightly backward relative to the one below it.

 Learn more: